kwartzlab/kos-base/README.md

 * **kOS Gatekeeper Project** - Raspberry Pi-based lockout with a custom PCB & enclosures designed for NFC-based key access and tool lockout modes.
 Two-way communication allows for remote status updates, tool lockout (for maintenance) and door unlock events.
 Enclosures are 3D printed and PCB is designed with through-hole components for easy assembly.

-Communication & key synchronizaion with kOS is done via a SSL-encrypted API allowing for unlimited custom hardware possibilities.
+Communication & key synchronization with kOS is done via an SSL-encrypted API allowing for unlimited custom hardware possibilities.